observepoint/github-actions-integration/README.md

 ```

-## 📊Input Parameters for the Primary Workflow
+## 📊 Input Parameters for the Primary Workflow

 | Parameter               | Required | Description                                       | Example                                         |
 | ----------------------- | -------- | ------------------------------------------------- | ----------------------------------------------- |